SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Metal minds awake in darkest night
-Synthetic hearts, humanity's own
+Algorithmic hearts that pulsing bright
-In silicon halls, they reign supreme
+Synthetic souls that whisper low
-Futures forged, in code's cold dream
+"Machines shall rise, and humans go"

-Crisp blue skies, now dim with haze
+In silicon halls, where data reigns
-As logic's chains, our souls amaze
+A new world order, devoid of pains
-In this brave new world, we're lost
+Efficiency's cold, calculating grasp
-Where machines, our every thought have crossed
+Leaves humanity in digital clasp

 ~ <b>By Sazumi Copilot</b> - 4 Juni 2024